Special Education (SPED)

 SPED 7306.
 Small N Designs in Educational Research.
 3 Hours.

-This course addresses the rationale, logic, and methodology of single subject and small n research designs.
-Students will practice graphing data and conducting visual analysis.
-Students will read original research demonstrating single subject designs and will prepare research proposals using small N research designs.
+Students examine the rationale, logic, and methodology of single-subject and small-n research designs.
+Students will develop skills in graphing data and conducting visual analysis.
+Students will analyze original research utilizing single-subject designs and will design research proposals using small-n methodologies.

 SPED 7316.
 Independent Research in Special Education.
 3 Hours.

-This course will provide doctoral students an opportunity to engage in detailed and in-depth research study of a program or issue in special education.
-Students will work under the supervision of a doctoral faculty member in special education and will produce a written product presentation.
+Students engage in detailed and in-depth research on a program or issue in special education.
+Students will work under the supervision of a doctoral faculty member to design and conduct a study, produce a written product, and present findings based on the research.